-Let’s say you have a practice of 250 patients and you regularly lose 2 patients each month – that would roughly be a 99% monthly retention (248 patients remaining out of 250 initial patients = 99.2% retention).
+Let’s say you have a business with of 250 clients or members and you regularly lose 2 each month – that would roughly be a 99% monthly retention rate (248 patients remaining out of 250 initial patients = 99.2% retention).

 That doesn’t sound too bad, right?

-Well here is the thing – losing 1% of your customers each month would result in an annual retention rate of 90%, meaning that each year you would need to acquire 25 patients (that remaining 10%) just to remain the same size.
+Well here is the thing – losing 1% of your customers each month would result in an annual retention rate of 90%, meaning that each year you would need to acquire 25 new members (that remaining 10%) just to remain the same size.

-Here is where a lifestyle program comes in.
-It enables you and your staff to constantly provide value to your patients and keep them “tethered” to your practice.
+Here is where a health coaching program comes in.
+It enables you and your staff to stay connected with members and provide continuous value.

 Consider the idea of perceived value.
-You need to ensure that in your customers’ eyes, your practice provides value that surpasses the associated costs with their membership.
+You need to ensure that in your customers’ eyes, your business provides value that surpasses the associated costs with their membership.